ansys/openapi-common/doc/source/user_guide/index.rst

 using a virtual environment.

 .. note::
-  If you are using OIDC authentication and your service provides a internally signed certificate you must use this option.
+  If you are using OIDC authentication and your service provides an internally signed certificate you must use this option.

 Custom certificate store